Cloudxtreme/sshkey-manager-1/README.md

 ```shell
 $ ./sshkey-mgr-admin deploy <name>
 ```
-This action configs <name> ssh configuration to your host and **sends public key to the server**.
+This action deploys `<name>` ssh configuration to your host and **sends public key to the server**.

-After this action, you can ssh to you server.
+After this action, you can ssh to you server with the command below:
 ```shell
 $ ssh <name>
 ```

-For example, I want to deploy the key `test`:
+For example, you have just generated a key name `test` successfully and you want to deploy the key to your host:
 ```shell
 $ ./sshkey-mgr-admin deploy test
 $ ssh test